 In order to stay here, there is a one time fee to enter the Hawaii Volcanoes National Park.
 The fee is $25 per non-commercial vehicle, $20 per motorcycle, or $12 per person walking or on a bike.
 The entrance is valid for 7 consecutive days and you cannot stay longer than that at one time.

 There are 16 RV campsites with no hookups.
-There are no showers offered at this campsite, only bathrooms,
+There are no showers offered at this campsite, only bathrooms, and running water.
+Pets are allowed to join you at this campsite, the cellphone signal is strong in this location, and there are picnic tables and barbecue pits offered at each campsite.

 The stay here is relatively cheap, and not extremely crowded.
 It is a great place for star gazing because of how dark the campground gets at night.
 It is a great spot with much to do as it is located within a National Park!